AlexeyBond/godot-constraint-solving/README.md

 It may make sense to create and keep a minimal scene with generator, sample map and target map - just to ensure that samples are good enough to generate a good map with your tile set.

-If some of tile combinations produced by generator don't look good - try adding a negative samples map and place tose combinations there.
+If some of tile combinations produced by generator don't look good - try adding a negative samples map and place those combinations there.

 ### Advanced use